Monica-code-design/agency-template/README.md

 # agency-template

-This project was created to explore a simple yet bold HTML template tailored to a powerful digital services agency.
-It is highly suitable template for companies that offer Web Design, Digital Marketing, SEO Services and all other internet marketing and services related agencies.

-*Image placeholders and copy are placed as default to show layout.*
+This project was born out of a personal endeavor to enhance my skill set, focusing particularly on micro animations and innovative functionality throughout the page.
+It aimed to delve into the creation of a dynamic website, with a sleek yet impactful design tailored for a robust digital services agency.